Endangering the Welfare of a Child

 NY PL 260.10(1)

-You are guilty of Endangering the Welfare of a Child if you act knowingly in such a way that is likely to cause an injury to the mental state, person of (physical) or moral welfare of a child.
+You are guilty of Endangering the Welfare of a Child pursuant to New York Penal Law 260.10(1) if you act knowingly in such a way that is likely to cause an injury to the mental state, person of (physical) or moral welfare of a child.
 This child must be sixteen years old or younger.

 NY PL 260.10(2)

-You are guilty of Endangering the Welfare of a Child if you are a guardian (parent or have custody) of any child seventeen years old or younger and you fail to exercise reasonable diligence over that child to prevent him or her from becoming, among other things, an "abused child," "neglected child" or "person in need of supervision."
+You are guilty of Endangering the Welfare of a Child pursuant to New York Penal Law 260.10(2) if you are a guardian, either a parent or have custody, of any child seventeen years old or younger and you fail to exercise reasonable diligence over that child to prevent him or her from becoming, among other things, an "abused child," "neglected child" or "person in need of supervision."
 These terms are defined in Article ten, three and seven of the Family Court Act.

 Unfortunately, "good people" can easily find themselves wrapped up in allegations and arrests stemming from New York Penal Law 260.10 well beyond what is addressed here.
-Your actions can be significantly different than leaving a child unattended.
-Do not compound an already terrible situation that can scar your name for life.
-Put yourself in the best place to challenge the accusations and consult with an experienced criminal attorney.
+Your actions can be significantly different than leaving a child unattended and may involve frightening allegations of violence, drugs or other conduct and contraband.

 - Mere Presence of a Child in a Domestic Dispute & Assault